-“One thing I that has stuck since I have experienced a heart attack is Minutes/Time is muscle!
+“One thing I that has stuck with me since I experienced a heart attack is Minutes/Time is muscle!”

 Darren and wife at their wedding, Oakover Grounds in the swan valley in WA